 Where: Sop Kong, a small village halfway between Nong Kiaw and Moung Ngoi.

 Accommodation & Costs: Fee free.
-Simple accommodation and 100% organic food for is provided
+Simple accommodation and 100% organic food for is provided for $10 per day.

 Village Focus International

 VFI’s programmes are aimed at empowering local people in rural areas to take control of the most fundamental issues of daily life, protecting vulnerable women and children and land security and natural resource management issues.
 The VFI office in Laos has frequent needs that can only be filled by volunteers and interns.
 Special skills that they frequently lack include fund raising, communications, and other special skills: legal, social work, etc.